itismouad/sdcnd_traffic_sign_classifier/writeup.md

 ![alt text][demo_rescaled]

 At this point, the distribution of our classes is completely modified.
 The number of training examples increases from `34799` to `46714`.
-See below teh new distribution :
+See below the new distribution :

 ![alt text][augmented_dataset_dist]